Priest Holmes: Early life

-College
+College career

 Holmes attended the University of Texas at Austin from 1992 to 1996, playing the entire time for John Mackovic.
 He played in the final seven games of his freshman season, Mackovic's first as head coach, rushing for 114 yards against Houston.
 After starting two games and averaging over five yards per carry for the second straight season as a sophomore, Holmes received more significant playing time as a junior.
 He rushed for 524 yards and five touchdowns, and was named MVP of the 1994 Sun Bowl after rushing for 161 yards and four touchdowns in a win against North Carolina.
 Holmes missed the 1995 season with a knee injury, allowing for the emergence of future Heisman Trophy winner Ricky Williams as the starter.
 Relegated to third string behind Williams and Shon Mitchell, Holmes scored 13 touchdowns despite carrying the ball only 59 times.
 Holmes's biggest moment came in the inaugural Big 12 Championship Game.
-Entering the game with a 7-4 record against third-ranked Nebraska, Texas upset the Cornhuskers 37-27, with Holmes rushing for 120 yards and three touchdowns.
-In Holmes' final two seasons, Texas posted a record of 16-9, finishing ranked in the top 25 each season.
+Entering the game with a 7–4 record against third-ranked Nebraska, Texas upset the Cornhuskers 37–27, with Holmes rushing for 120 yards and three touchdowns.
+In Holmes' final two seasons, Texas posted a record of 16–9, finishing ranked in the top 25 each season.
 He rushed for a career total of 1,276 yards and 20 touchdowns, averaging 5.1 yards per carry.
 During college, Holmes began going by his first name, Priest.
 He had previously used his middle name, Anthony.

 Professional career

 Baltimore Ravens

 After graduating from college, he joined Baltimore Ravens as an undrafted free agent in 1997.
-Holmes spent his entire rookie season as the Baltimore Ravens' fourth-string running back, behind Bam Morris, Earnest Byner, and Jay Graham.
-On September 24, 1997, Holmes made his professional regular season debut as part of the special teams unit during a 38-10 victory at the Tennessee Oilers in Week 4.
+Holmes spent his entire rookie season behind Bam Morris, Earnest Byner, and Jay Graham as the team’s fourth-string running back.
+On September 24, 1997, Holmes made his professional regular season debut as part of the special teams unit during a 38–10 victory at the Tennessee Oilers in Week 4.
 He appeared in seven games as a rookie in 1997.

-During training camp in 1998, Holmes competed to be the starting running back after the departures of Bam Morris and Earnest Byner.
-Head coach Ted Marchibroda named Holmes the third running back on the depth chart to begin the regular season, behind Errict Rhett and Jay Graham.
-On September 6, 1998, Holmes had six carries for 23 rushing yards and caught two passes for four receiving yards during a 20-13 loss against the Pittsburgh Steelers.
+During training camp in 1998, Holmes competed to be the starting running back after the departures of Morris and Byner.
+Head coach Ted Marchibroda named Holmes the third running back on the depth chart to begin the regular season, behind Errict Rhett and Graham.

 In the 1998 season with the Ravens, Holmes rushed for over 1,000 yards (leading the team in rushing) including one 200-plus yard game, the highest single game total of the season.
+In the 1999 season, he appeared in nine games and started four.
+He finished with 89 carries for 506 rushing yards and one rushing touchdown to go along with 13 receptions for 104 receiving yards and one receiving touchdown.

 In the 2000 season, he was supplanted as a starter by rookie running back Jamal Lewis.
 The Ravens won Super Bowl XXXV with Holmes as their second string halfback.